TampereTC/TestContainer-hackathon/README.md

 Logspout:

-1. logspout collects syslogs from all running containers and forward them to logstash
+"logspout collects syslogs from all running containers and forward them to logstash"

 Configured in docker-compose-elk.yml: